Iris nelsonii: Hybrid origin

 In 1938, Riley described the natural hybridization of Iris fulva and Iris hexagona; this led to the population of 'Abbeville Reds'.

 In 1966, when Randolph when describing the Iris, had mentioned that he had thought it had a hybrid origin, due to various chromosomal and morphological characteristics.

 In 1993, Michael L. Arnold (Department of Genetics of University of Georgia), carried out molecular study (using isozyme, cpDNA and RAPD (Random Amplified Polymorphic DNA) markers) on Iris nelsonii.
 It confirmed that the species was a hybrid, with genomic contributions from three widespread species of Louisiana iris – Iris brevicaulis Raf., Iris fulva Ker. and Iris hexagona Walt.
 It also suggested that most of the iris genome is inherited from Iris fulva.
 Although, it still as aspects from all three progenitor species.
 This means that Iris nelsonii's rhizomes, leaves and flowers are much larger than those of Iris brevicaulis and Iris fulva, yet are similar in size to those of Iris hexagona.
 The flowers of Iris nelsonii and Iris fulva are red and characteristic of a hummingbird pollination syndrome, whereas those of Iris brevicaulis and Iris hexagona are blue and characteristic of a bee pollination syndrome.
 This suggests that the few introgressed regions of Iris hexagona and Iris brevicaulis may have contributed to ecological divergence in Iris nelsonii.

 This characteristic of creating hybrids from three parents is rare.

+Alexander Zalmat (Department of Biology of Texas State University) and his colleagues found no genetic evidence for a homoploid hybrid origin in an article published in 2021, contesting the long-held hybrid species classification of I. nelsonii.